anonaddy/addy.io/source/_posts/updating-the-api-provider.md

 For the AddyManager app click the settings cog in the top right and then click "Logout", you will then be able to enter your new token.

-The AnonAddy for Android app will automatically detect your token is invalid so will allow you to enter a new one when opening it.
+The addy.io for Android app will automatically detect your token is invalid so will allow you to enter a new one when opening it.

 For the Bitwarden extension simply paste in your new token in the generator tab.

 ## What is an API?

-API stands for **Application Programming Interface**, it is essentially a way of communicating with a server (in this case the AnonAddy server) by making requests to different URLs (endpoints).
+API stands for **Application Programming Interface**, it is essentially a way of communicating with a server (in this case the addy.io server) by making requests to different URLs (endpoints).

 For example, if you were to make a `GET` request to `/api/v1/aliases` you would receive a response containing a list of all of your email aliases.